Slavery and Human Trafficking Statement

 The Company employee handbook encompasses policies that confirm a commitment to act ethically and with integrity throughout the business.

-We recognise the importance of building open and transparent relationships with our suppliers and knowing and understanding our supply chains.
-Supplier selection is completed with a view to forming long-term partnerships where tier one suppliers are visited frequently by both technical and commercial teams.
+Open and transparent relationships with our suppliers are essential to know, understand, and improve working conditions in our supply chains.
+Supplier selection is completed with a view to forming long-term partnerships with frequent communication, both remotely and on-site.

-All supplying manufacturing sites are subject to food safety due diligence audits, at a frequency defined by risk, which include an assessment of ethical compliance.
+All supplying manufacturing sites are subject to food safety due diligence audits, at a frequency defined by risk.
+Taking advantage of having Technical and Commercial colleagues frequently visiting supplier sites, we cover a number of ethical criteria during these visits and are keen to strengthen and broaden this approach.
 Ethical performance is included as part of the annual supplier review, which then generates the supplier audit schedule.

-To better understand our supply chains beyond the tier one manufacturing sites, supply chain mapping has been competed for our core commodity lines.
+To better understand our supply chains beyond the tier one manufacturing sites, supply chain mapping has been completed for our core commodity lines.
 A risk assessment has been applied to each stage of the supply chain and where areas of potential risk have been identified, action has been taken in the form of intelligence gathering, ethical audits and visits, and participation in supplier led projects.
+This process will be the focus for review and update during the course of 2018.

 Training and Capacity Building

-This statement has been considered and approved by the Board of Directors on 16 June 2017.
+This statement has been considered and approved by the Board of Directors as of 30 June 2018.